 - 1/2 cup Chocolate Chunks (chopped from bar)

 - 3/4 cup Brown Sugar

 - 1/2 cup Cake or Pastry Flour

 - 1/4 cup Chocolate Chunks (cut from chocolate bar)

-- Melt butter in a saucepan over medium-low heat.
+Melt butter in a saucepan over medium-low heat.
 Simmer until butter starts to turn a warm amber color and gives off a nutty aroma.
-Watch it carefully and don't allow it to get too brown as the liquids will start to evaporate.
-Pour the butter into a mixing bowl, cover, and let cool in the refrigerator for 20 minutes.
+Watch it carefully and don't allow it to get too brown as the liquids will start to evaporate (see NOTES below).
+Pour the butter into a mixing bowl, cover, and let cool in the refrigerator for 15-20 minutes.

 - Once it is cooled, add brown sugar and sugar and cream for 4 minutes.
 Scrape down the bowl.
 Add eggs one at a time (if making the full recipe), mixing after each addition.
 Add vanilla and mix.

 - Stir in cake or pastry flour, all-purpose flour, baking soda, baking powder, and salt.
 Mix until just combined.
 The total flour amount added will equal 3 cups for the large batch.

 - Add chocolate chips and chocolate chunks and mix.